NMRExchangeFormat/NEF/specification/Overview.md

     a small subset of the RCSB residue variant codes (see below).
 It remains an outstanding issue whether this should be changed or expanded.

-    5. 'residue_name' must be specified as the basic type in all cases (e.g. use HIS regardless of protonation state).
+    6. 'residue_name' must be specified as the basic type in all cases (e.g. use HIS regardless of protonation state).

-    6. A residue is uniquely identified by the 'chain_code' and 'sequence_code', so that the same 'residue_name' string must be used consistently throughout the file.
+    7. A residue is uniquely identified by the 'chain_code' and 'sequence_code', so that the same 'residue_name' string must be used consistently throughout the file.
 Strictly speaking this makes the 'residue_name' string redundant, but it is used in identifiers to avoid ambiguity and to serve as a cross-check.

-    7. Atoms are identified by their name.
+    8. Atoms are identified by their name.
 The stereo/nonstereo assignment status and atom/atomset/pseudoatom distinction follows from the name, so that there is no need for assignment status codes anywhere in the file.

-    8. Atoms that differ only by stereochemistry (prochiral protons or methyl groups, NH2 groups, opposite sides of non-rotating aromatic rings) but are not stereospecifically assigned, are distinguished using the suffixes 'X' and 'Y'.
-These suffixes work effectively as a wildcard, so the 'X' and 'Y' stands for one specific digit, and cannot be used for other purposes.
+    9. Atoms that differ only by stereochemistry (prochiral protons or methyl groups, NH2 groups, opposite sides of non-rotating aromatic rings) but are not stereospecifically assigned, are distinguished using the suffixes 'x' and 'y' (lower case).
+These suffixes work effectively as a wildcard, standing for 'one or the other stereochemistry specifier'.
+    In most cases 'x' and 'y' stand for one specific digit, but for e.g. DNA/RNA H5' and H5'' the two non-stereospecific names are "H5x" and "H5y", and so stand for either one or two priomes (' or '').
     The choice of suffix for a given resonance is arbitrary, except that atoms in a stereochemically separate branch are all given the same suffix.
-For instance, Val CGX is bound to HGX%, and TYR CDX is bound to HDX and CEX.
-The existing upfield/downfield convention (suffixes 'a' and 'b') is not supported.
-In NMR-STAR terms X and Y suffixes correspond to ambiguity codes 2 (geminal atoms) and 3 (symmetrical aromatic rings).
+For instance, Val CGx is bound to HGx%, and TYR CDx is bound to HDx and CEx.
+The existing upfield/downfield convention (suffixes 'a' and 'b') is *not* supported.
+In NMR-STAR terms x and x suffixes correspond to ambiguity codes 2 (geminal atoms) and 3 (symmetrical aromatic rings).
     The example table at the end of the General Issues section should illustrate the principle.

-    9. Sets of atoms can be represented by using atom names with wildcards.
+    10. Sets of atoms can be represented by using atom names with wildcards.
     There are two kinds of wildcards:

       '%' for 'any sequence of digits', equivalent to the regular expression "[0-9]+".
-Note that this makes '%%'  equivalent to the regular expression "[0-9][0-9]+", which will only be required in exceptional cases.
-In all common cases strings of multiple digits should be dealt with using the simpler '%'.

       '\*' for 'any whitespace-free string', including the empty string, equivalent to the regular expression "\S\*".

+      Wildcard expressions must be as simple as possible.
+Specifically:

+        1. Where applicable (i.e. to represent a sequence of digits) '%' must be used in preference for '\*' .
+E.g.: The expressions for equivalent nuclei in standard amino acid residues contain only '%', not  '\*'

+        2. The expression must contain the smallest possible number of '%' and '\*'.
+        E.g.: expressions like '%%' are disallowed.

+        3. The wildcard may only be used to represent letters that differ between (some of the) alternative names.
+E.g. Isoleucine delta protons must be represented as 'HD1%' (and NOT as 'HD%').

       In normal current usage '%' wildcard
       expressions will be used for NMR-equivalent atoms, and '\*' expressions must